Red Flag Warning issued for Siskiyou County from the Cascade Mountains East and South to Mt Shasta by NWS - NewsBreak

 Red Flag Warning issued for Siskiyou County from the Cascade Mountains East and South to Mt Shasta by NWS

-Effective: 2021-08-04 14:00:00 PDT Expires: 2021-08-04 22:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Siskiyou County from the Cascade Mountains East and South to Mt Shasta RED FLAG WARNING REMAINS IN EFFECT FROM 2 PM TO 10 PM PDT WEDNESDAY FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 284 RED FLAG WARNING WILL EXPIRE AT 8 PM PDT THIS EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 284 * Impacts: Strong, gusty wind with low relative humidity and critically dry vegetation will greatly increase the spread potential of any new and existing fires. * Affected area: In Northern CA...Fire Weather Zone 284.
+Effective: 2021-08-03 14:00:00 PDT Expires: 2021-08-03 20:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Siskiyou County from the Cascade Mountains East and South to Mt Shasta RED FLAG WARNING REMAINS IN EFFECT UNTIL 8 PM PDT THIS EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 284 RED FLAG WARNING IN EFFECT FROM 2 PM TO 10 PM PDT WEDNESDAY FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 284 The National Weather Service in Medford has issued a Red Flag Warning...which is in effect from 2 PM to 10 PM PDT Wednesday. * Impacts: Strong, gusty wind with low relative humidity and critically dry vegetation will greatly increase the spread potential of any new and existing fires. * Affected area: In Northern CA...Fire Weather Zone 284.
 This does include the Antelope Fire. * Wind: Southwest 10 to 20 mph with gusts up to 30 mph. * Minimum Humidity: 5 to 10 percent. * Additional Information: Conditions will be most critical Wednesday as winds increase and RH reach their minimum. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARD Precautionary/preparedness actions Avoid tossing burning cigarettes on the ground, parking hot vehicles on dry vegetation, and using equipment that can cause sparks.
 Follow all fire restrictions.
 Find links to restrictions at weather.gov/medford/wildfire.
 One less spark, one less wildfire.
 Gather your fire evacuation kit now.
 Collect essentials you don`t want to lose and prioritize your checklist.
 Visit ready.gov/kit for more information.
 Familiarize yourself with your evacuation plan.
 Where will you go?
 How will you get there?
 Who will you call to let others know your are safe?
 Visit ready.gov/wildfires for more information.
 A Red Flag Warning does not mean there is a fire.
 It means that critical fire weather conditions are either occurring now or will shortly.
 These conditions promote rapid spread of fire which may become life threatening.
 Evacuate if ordered to, or if a fire threatens.alerts.weather.gov

 Comments / 0